 Elementary - 10:00 a.m.
-James Reese CTE Center - 9:30 a.m.
 Middle School - 10:15 a.m.
+High School - 10:00 a.m.

 Progressive HS - 9:30 a.m.
-High School - 10:00 a.m.

-Because of public health concerns, instruction will vary; however, attendance will still be recorded in every class, including students who are enrolled in on-line learning platforms.
+Because of public health concerns, instruction will vary; however, attendance will still be recorded in every class.
 FBISD is closely monitoring attendance-based instructional changes as they occur.
 Parents and students should stay abreast of the most updated information as FBISD attendance-taking protocols are subject to change throughout the school year.